wildtreetech/jupyterhub-talk/talk-binder-jupytercon18.md

 .center.width-90.border[![](img/analytics-users-80days.png)]

+In the last 80 days we have had users from almost everywhere on the planet.

+???

-In the last 80 days we have had users from all but eight countries on Earth.
-Cuba, North Korea, Chad, Central African Republic, Western Sahara, Mali, Guinea-Bissau, Eritrea.
+Some countries we are missing: Cuba, North Korea, Chad, Central African Republic, Western Sahara, Mali, Guinea-Bissau, Eritrea.
 (Is Spitzbergen a country?)

 ---